 Somers, Connecticut, Pell Farms is another company that sells both cut and potted Christmas trees.
 The potted trees are available from 2ft to 6ft high ranging in price from $20 – $90.
 They also have a location offering the same in Grafton, Massachusetts.

 Instead of buying a tree, decorate one in your yard using decorations you already have, along with energy-efficient Christmas lights, if you like.
 You can also hang these DIY pine-cone bird feeders on your outdoor Christmas tree to celebrate the season with your feathered neighbors.
 Be creative!

-If you’re gonna have a tree, it might seem like an artificial tree is the more eco way to go, since they are reused, but really, it’s not.
+If you’re going to have a tree, it might seem like an artificial tree is the more eco way to go, since they are reused—but really, it’s not.
 Surprising, right?
-People usually only use them 4 times or so and them toss them out where they will sit in a landfill forever.
-They also use lots of energy to produce, package, and ship them….not to mention that they are made with really gross toxic materials.
+People usually only use them 4 times or so and then toss them out where they will sit in a landfill forever.
+They also use lots of energy to produce, package, and ship.
+Not to mention that they are made with really gross toxic materials.

 I’m always so sad when I walk the streets of New York after the holidays.
 All the trees layout dead and discarded on the street.
 It feels so wasteful and sad.
 Luckily, there are lots of alternatives- let’s not be the people who leave our discarded Christmas trees out on the curb!